SpaceX launches $948 million NASA satellite designed to shed new light on climate change

 Putting on a spectacular show, the Falcon 9 arced away on a southerly trajectory over the Atlantic Ocean just off the eastern coast of Florida as it climbed toward a 420-mile-high orbit around Earth's poles.

-Polar orbits allow Earth-observation satellites, weather stations and reconnaissance platforms to view the entire planet as it rotates below.
-Tuesday's launching marked the first polar launch from the East Coast for the U.S. government since 1960 when a rocket went awry and debris fell on Cold War-era Cuba and killed a cow.
+Polar orbits enable Earth-observation satellites, weather stations and reconnaissance platforms to view the entire planet as it rotates below.
+Tuesday's liftoff marked the first polar launch from the East Coast for the U.S. government since 1960, when a rocket went awry and debris fell on Cold War-era Cuba and killed a cow.

 Since then, NASA and the Pentagon have launched polar payloads from Vandenberg Space Force Base in California.